danielsalgadop/mi-voz-backend/README.md

 ## Page Models

-- Owner: only one with acces to Private Zone
+- Owner: only one with access to Private Zone
-- Contact: person with interest for owner
+- Contact: owner's intereset in
-- Companiy: can contain n Contacts.
-Has interest for owner
+- Company: can contain n Contacts. owner's intereset in
 - Recording: audio recorded by Owner
 - Schedule: